citrez/Everything-I-Know/resources.md

 description: >-
   Sometimes I find a resource which is of its self a collection of other reasources.
-It is therefor too broad and difficult to put in another catagory, so i will place it here
+It is therefor too broad and difficult to put in another catagory, so i will place it here.
 ---

 ## Resources of Resources